Sangqpham0102/HumanActionRecognition/README.md

 - Upload a video file or an image.
 - Utilize the provided Python script `ActionCode.py`.
 - Follow the instructions provided in the script to predict actions in videos or images.
+## ## User interface
+Build an interface with pyQt5 for action recognition

 ## Requirements